jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/9-migrate-application-to-the-cloud/README.md

 ### Task - get the Event Hub compatible endpoint connection string

-1. From the VS Code terminal run the following command to get the connection string for the IoT Hubs Event Hub compatible endpoint:
+1. From the terminal run the following command to get the connection string for the IoT Hubs Event Hub compatible endpoint:

     ```sh
     az iot hub connection-string show --default-eventhub \